This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

-You can rent bikes, kayak for free, picnic, visit the various playgrounds, and try out the longest slide in NYC -- three stories high and 57-feet long!
+You can rent bikes, kayak for free, picnic, visit the various playgrounds, and try out the longest slide in NYC -- three stories high and 57 feet long!

 Read our post on Governors Island for information on open hours, how to get there, and what activities are offered.

-Romp, Ride, or Roll in Central Park
+Romp, Ride, and Roll in Central Park

 You can go roller-skating in the summer, ice-skating in the winter, or take a bike ride.